 Students do not apply directly to the Graduate School for the Presidential Fellowships.
 Nominations are made and submitted by Graduate Studies Committee Chairpersons (GSCC).

-For the rare exception of a student who does not graduate within the Presidential Fellowship award period, it is an expectation that the program will provide similar support for the student to complete their degree.
+In the exceptional case of a student who does not graduate within the Presidential Fellowship award period, the program must provide similar support for the student to complete their degree.
+Please consider the student’s remaining time to degree when determining Presidential nominees for your program.

 No ancillary materials, such as DVDs or CDs, will be accepted.